 Taking the capstone as part of a learning community will help you better understand the research process, and overcome the obstacles you inevitably face in moving from your research proposal (prospectus) to the finished product.

 Your "first reader" is the instructor of record for the course.
 This person is responsible for working with you and the other two readers to help you successfully complete your project.
-Your "second reader" is a UCCS faculty member who is as subject-matter expert in your area of research.
-This person must review and approve your IRB proposal before the first reader signs off on it.
+Your "second reader" is a UCCS faculty member who is a subject-matter expert in your area of research.
+This person must review and approve your IRB proposal (if required) before the first reader signs off on it.
 Your "third reader" is the client agency representative responsible.
 While your first reader may offer suggestions of an appropriate second reader, it is your responsibility to contact this person, explain your project, and secure their approval for serving in this capacity.
 Once your project starts, your second reader will generally focus on project design, literature review, methodology, and conclusions and recommendations for further research.
 Your third reader will focus on access to data (information) within the client agency, and the soundness of your recommendations for organizational policy and/or practice.
 All three readers must attend the oral presentation of your project.
 The first reader assigns your course grade, after reviewing the feedback (rubric) completed by your second and third readers.